mbridak/not1mm/README.md

 ## Recent Changes

+- [23-10-22] Where've I been?
+Sorry, I've been caring for a family member.
+Be back soon.
 - [23-9-3] Added some accessibility stuff for screen readers.
 Fixed crash when entering invalid frequency in log window.
 You can now edit cells in the focused half of the log window.
 - [23-9-2] CTRL+SHIFT+K to open CW text entry field.